dustymeyers/cullen-express-intro/README.md

 - .gitignore
 - Tell this file to ignore node_modules

-5. now we need ot install body-parser: npm install body-parser
+5. now we need to install body-parser: npm install body-parser
+6. Now you are ready to start your server!

+- add a server directory and a server.js file within it
+- When you type localhost:5000 (or whatever port number you gave), you'll first get an error: "cannot GET /"

+  - simply because we have no files to grab yet

+- ^C will stop your sever if you need to restart it
+- if you get code: 'EADDRINUSE' error
+  - you've probably got the server running in a second terminal or someone is already listening on that port
+  - run: killall -9 node